erinkelsey/microfrontend-saas-landingpage-react-vue/README.md

 # Microfrontend SaaS App Landing Page, Authentication and Dashboard

 A demo microfrontend SaaS app landing page, authentication and dashboard built with React, Vue and Webpack Module Federation using Run-Time Integration.
+Deployment will be handled using Travis CI for CI/CD, and AWS S3 as the host.

 NOTE: there is no backend or state for this app; it is just a demo of how to use microfrontends